How Do Compression Garments Work?

 Swelling due to lymph fluid that leaks into soft tissues is potentially uncomfortable and unsightly.
 It may also increase the chance of skin problems, such as increased susceptibility to infection.
 Doctors typically address lymphedema by recommending medical-grade compression wear.
 In the case of breast cancer-related arm swelling, a compression sleeve would be appropriate.
-People suffering from lymphedema in the legs, ankles or feet will be advised to wear compression stockings.
+People suffering from lymphedema in the legs, ankles or feet will be advised to wear compression socks or stockings.

 The Lymph System

 The lymph system is a sort of secondary circulatory system; a network of vessels, fluid and nodes, along with a few immune system organs, such as the thymus and spleen.
 It serves to help the body eliminate toxins, waste, and other undesirable materials, while also combatting infection.
 Key lymph system cells are generated in the bone marrow.